Shannon Finn

 Shannon Finn (born January 25, 1972) is a Canadian former professional ice hockey player who played in the International Hockey League and American Hockey League.
 He also played for the Minnesota Moose, Peoria Rivermen, Fort Wayne Komets, Utah Grizzlies, Milwaukee Admirals, Hershey Bears, Houston Aeros, and Detroit Vipers.
 He was drafted in the 1993 NHL Supplemental Draft by the Philadelphia Flyers.

+He is the son of former NHL linesman Ron Finn.